sit/wrkb/kb/champions/yone.md

 ### [P] Way of the Hunter

 Steel and Spirit : Every other attack deals 50% of the attack's damage as magic damage instead.
-Intent : Yone's Critical Rate is doubled, but his Critical Strikes deal 20% less damage.
-Yone converts Critical Rate above 100% into Attack Damage at a rate of 0.4 Attack Damage per 1% Critical Rate.
+Intent : Yone's Critical Rate is doubled.
+Yone converts Critical Rate above 100% into Attack Damage at a rate of 0.6 Attack Damage per 1% Critical Rate.

 ### [1] Mortal Steel

 **Cooldown:** 4.0 / 4.0 / 4.0 / 4.0 seconds

-Thrusts forward, dealing 30 / 50 / 70 / 90 ( +100% AD ) physical damage .
+Thrusts forward, dealing 30 / 50 / 70 / 90 ( +175% AD ) physical damage .
 Grants a stack of Gathering Storm if the thrust damages an enemy.
 At 2 stacks, Mortal Steel dashes Yone forward and launches a whirlwind that knocks enemies Airborne .
 Mortal Steel is treated as an attack: it can Critically Strike for bonus damage and applies on-hit effects to all units hit.
 Cooldown and cast time are reduced by Attack Speed.
 Deal 70% damage to monsters.

 ### [2] Spirit Cleave

 **Cooldown:** 14.0 / 14.0 / 14.0 / 14.0 seconds

-Cleaves in a cone, dealing 25 / 35 / 45 / 55 plus 12% / 13% / 14% / 15% of the target's maximum Health as physical and magic damage .
+Cleaves in a cone, dealing 25 / 35 / 45 / 55 plus 11% / 12% / 13% / 14% of the target's maximum Health as physical and magic damage .
 Gains a shield that absorbs 50 ( +85% bonus AD ) damage for 1.5 seconds if Spirit Cleave hits an enemy, increased by 100% on hitting a champion and 40% on subsequent champion hits.
 Deals 60 minimum damage against minions.
 Deals 30 maximum damage against monsters.
 Cooldown aand cast time are reduced by Attack Speed.

 ### [3] Soul Unbound